 This is a pioneering route through a remote region of eastern Tibet that will require a considerable amount of flexibility and self-reliance from the team.
 The following is only the outline daily plan.

 Fly to Shangri-La (IATA: DIG).
-Transfer to our comfortable hotel by the old town.
+Transfer to our comfortable lodge by the old town.
 Enjoy an introductory team dinner and drinks.

 Visit Songzanlin Monastery and local market.
 After lunch drive for three hours along a spectacular mountain road to our lodge.
 Overnight.